 The Audit Committee comprises John Bason, Chairman, and all of the non-executive directors in office.
 Members of the Audit Committee are appointed by the Board following recommendations by the Nomination Committee and the Audit Committee’s membership is reviewed by the Nomination Committee and as part of the annual Board performance evaluation.

-To learn more about the Audit Committee and its activities during the last financial year, go to pages 56-63 of
+To learn more about the Audit Committee and its activities during the last financial year, go to pages 82-89 of our 2019 Annual Report.

 The Disclosure Committee oversees the disclosure of market sensitive information and other public announcements (as necessary) in accordance with relevant laws and regulations.